luizfonseca/proksi/README.md

 # Proksi: Automatic SSL, HTTP, and DNS Proxy

+> ⚠️ Important: this is still a work-in-progress project.
+> It does the basics but everything needs polishing and real production testing.
+> That said, suggestions, issues or PRs are encouraged.

 Proksi is a simple, lightweight, and easy-to-use proxy server that automatically handles SSL, HTTP, and DNS traffic.
 It is designed to be used as a standalone proxy server or as a component in a larger system.
 Proksi is written in Rust and uses Pingora as its core networking library.

 ## Usage